jkbrsn/taskman/README.md

 ## Usage

-The most basic usage is to add functions directly, with the cadence that function should recurr at.
+The most basic usage is to add a function directly, along with the cadence that the function execution should recurr at.
 In this case, a `jobID` is returned to allow the caller to later modify or remove the job.

 ```go
 manager := New()